rd-alliance/metadata-catalog-dev/db/README.md

 # Introduction

-This directory contains a snapshot of the Metadata Standards Catalog database.
+This directory contains a snapshot of the Metadata Standards Catalog database from when the version 1 code was retired in September 2020.

-It is staging area intended for migrating records to the Catalog from the Metadata Standards Directory.
+It was originally used as a staging area for migrating records to the Catalog from the Metadata Standards Directory, which is why the records are presented as a collection of YAML files instead of a compiled JSON database.

-It is not yet decided if there will be a role for the files herein once the Catalog has been launched, since the Catalog database will evolve independently.

 # Entity model